Euro 2020 is upon us, and it's absolutely brilliant.

 Belgium were one of two teams to qualify for the Euros with a 100% record, and followed this up by progressing to the Nations League semi finals.

 This crop of Belgian players have long been heralded as the golden generation and with the likes of Eden Hazard, Kevin De Bruyne and Romelu Lukaku reaching their peak, this could be one of their final shots at a major trophy.

 Wouldn't it be great if they did it with former Wigan duo Roberto Martinez and Shaun Maloney in the dugout?

 Group: F (Hungary, Portugal, Germany)

-Despite losing to Finland, world champions France still look like the team to beat heading into Euro 2020 - and have not lost a competitive game since June 2019.
+World champions France still look like the team to beat heading into Euro 2020 - and have not lost a competitive game since June 2019.